AdityaKunte18/CS498/README.md

 You must meet the following milestones (unless otherwise specified in future announcements) to ensure a high-quality project at the end of the semester:

-* Turn in a 2-page draft proposal ([template](https://www.overleaf.com/read/bsrcbphcvyzc#d075e8)), plus as many pages as needed for references, by **Sept 24**.
+* Turn in a 2-page draft proposal ([template](https://www.overleaf.com/read/bsrcbphcvyzc#d075e8)), plus as many pages as needed for references, by **Oct 1**.
 Remember to include the names and UIUC email addresses of the group members.
-* Each group must schedule mid-semester discussion with the instructor during class hours or office hours in the week of **Oct 8**.
+* Each group must schedule project discussion with the instructor during class hours or office hours in the week of **Oct 3** and **Oct 8**.
+* Each group must turn in a 3/4-page mid-semester report via email **on or before 6:00PM CST on Nov 7.**
 * Each group must turn in an 8-page final report and your code via email **on or before 6:00PM CST on Dec 19.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.
 * You can find how to access GPU resources [here](./Resources/cloudlab.md)